About

 The reason for bread or tortilla is that their moisture gets absorbed by the cookies, keeping them nice and soft, which prevents them from going stale.

-How to store chocolate chip cookies in the freezer
+Storing cookies in the freezer

 • Layer the chocolate chip cookies in an air-tight container and place parchment paper between each layer of chocolate chip cookies.
 Then transfer this to the freezer.